crf8472/libarcstk/DESIGN.md

 ## Linkage

-- Libarcs does never ever put anything in the global namespace.
+- Libarcstk does never ever put anything in the global namespace.
 Everything that is part of libarcstk *must* reside in the ``arcs`` namespace or one of its contained namespaces.
 - When it is arcs-global, it should have ``extern`` linkage to avoid unnecessary instances.
 - What is declared and used only within a ``.cpp`` file must have internal